Please ensure Javascript is enabled for purposes of website accessibility

 Car insurance in Hawaii

-Hawaii is the third-cheapest state for auto insurance, with an average annual premium of $1,376.
+Hawaii is the fifth-cheapest state for auto insurance with an average annual premium of $1,494 per year.
+Hawaii often enjoys lower car insurance rates, mostly due to favorable state regulations.

 Why some states have less expensive insurance than others